-8 of the best Indian Restaurants in Leeds
+9 of the Best Indian Restaurants in Leeds

-The best Indian restaurants in Leeds are known for their uber-cool décor and innovative interior design.
+The best Indian restaurants in Leeds are known for their uber-cool décor, innovative interior design and exciting authentic flavours.
 From old horse-boxes made into one-stop-shops for a lunchtime chilli paneer wrap, to the only 2AA Rosette awarded Indian restaurant in Yorkshire.

 There’s something about the creamy sauce of roasted coconut in an authentic Goan curry, and nothing beats a selection of taster dishes on a traditional thali board.
-We’ve created the ultimate guide to inspire your senses to the best Indian inspired ingredients in Leeds.
+We’ve created the ultimate guide to inspire your senses with the best Indian-inspired ingredients in Leeds.
 Home, sweet, home is the motto of these chefs that have a passion for replicating the intricate Indian flavours right here in Yorkshire.

 Indian Restaurants in Leeds City Centre

-These guys may be the city’s most famous faces for street food, making them one of the best Indian restaurants in Leeds.
-In this speak-easy setting of jungle green paints contrasting against the natural wood design giving it an open and airy feel, you will be greeted by the smells of authentic Indian spices cascading from the kitchen.
+Possibly the city’s most famous faces for street food and making them one of the best Indian restaurants in Leeds is Bundobust.
+In this speak-easy setting of jungle green paints contrasting interiors, you will be greeted by the sights and smells of authentic Indian spices cascading from the kitchen.

 6 Mill Hill, Leeds, LS1 5DQ – 0113 243 1248